 • Keep Usernames Safe: There are many ways an attacker can abuse the functionality of an application to generate a list of possible usernames.
 By ensuring that your application doesn’t leak any valid usernames, the attacker may have a smaller list to work with and a lower chance of success with password spraying techniques.

 • Hide Admin Login Pages: The web path to admin login panels should be changed from their default placement so that attackers can’t easily find the page to execute their attacks.

 • Effective Monitoring: Having some form of access log monitoring will allow an organisation to be alerted when malicious traffic is observed which gives them time to react before there has been a significant impact to the app’s security.

 Brute-force login attacks will continue to be a threat for as long as password-based authentication mechanisms remain popular.
 When protecting your own login mechanism from brute-force attacks, it’s important to have a defence-in-depth mindset, implementing security controls wherever you can were it doesn’t impact the user experience too much.

 If you are looking to test the security of your web application, including the posture of your authentication workflows, then consider having a third party conduct a penetration test.
 The testing will determine where your web application security is weak and provide recommendations on how to secure these vulnerabilities so that they can’t be exploited by attackers going forward.

-If you would like to know more about how Predatech can help you secure your web application, please contact us for a free consultation.
+Predatech is a cyber security consultancy that offers a range of services including CREST accredited penetration testing and Cyber Essentials/Cyber Essentials Plus assessments.
+What makes us different?
+We combine expert cyber security with great customer service and value for money.
+If you would like to find out more about how Predatech can help you secure your web application, please contact us for a free consultation.